iampukar/graph-database/README.md

 ### General

 A graph database is useful to model the entity relationship, exactly in the way as it exists in the physical world.
-The key feature that separates graph based database from every other database if their ability to store the relationships, and the connections as first class entities.
+The key feature that separates graph based database from every other database is their ability to store the relationships, and the connections as first class entities.

+Example of a graph-alike database includes,Facebook that helps to capture the entity and relationship in the social graph, Google based on a web graph, etc.

 A general graph based database has two units:
   - Nodes

     Noun cases: a person, place, or a thing, or a valued data name.
 Each of these nodes are identified using a named label.

-        Example: a 'name' node is a node with label, 'Name', that has the properties: 'firstName', 'middleName', 'lastName'.
+        Example: a 'name' node is a node with label, 'Name', that can have the following properties: 'firstName', 'middleName', 'lastName'.
         There can exist another node called 'Name' representing buildings, or a place, or a thing.

   - Relationships

-    Each of the nodes are connected by means of what we call it a relationship.
+    Each of the nodes are connected by means of what we call a relationship.
 Say two nodes, Person can be conected with a     relationship, 'IS_FRIEND'.

         Example: (Person) - [:IS_FRIEND] -> (Person)